web3swift-team/web3swift/README.md

 ## Requirements

 Web3swift requires Swift 4.1 and iOS 9.0 or macOS 10.13 although we recommend to use the latest iOS and MacOS versions for your own safety.
-Don't forget to set iOS version in a Podfile, otherwise you get an error if deployment target is less than the latest SDK.
+Don't forget to set the iOS version in a Podfile, otherwise you get an error if the deployment target is less than the latest SDK.

 ## Communication